Louisiana Fur and Wildlife Festival: Subsequent festivals

 In 1969 the first King Fur is selected.
 King Fur I, Jack T. Styron represents the Menhaden (pogy fish) industry for the 14th annual Fur and Wildlife Festival.

 In 1972 the first Fur Festival Cookbook is published and continues today.

 Parishes with invitations to compete for the Louisiana Fur and Wildlife Festival Queen Crown: Acadia, Allen, Ascension, Assumption, Avoyelles, Beauregard, Calcasieu, Cameron, Evangeline, Iberia, Jefferson, Jefferson Davis, Lafayette, Lafourche, Livingston, Natchitoches, Plaquemines, Rapides, Saint Bernard, Saint Charles, Saint James, Saint John the Baptist, Saint Landry, Saint Martin, Saint Mary, Saint Tammany, Sabine, Vermillion, Vernon, Washington, Tangipahoa, and Terrebonne.

 Cameron Elementary School was the annual staging ground for the Louisiana Fur and Wildlife Festival pageants until Hurricane Rita.
 After the 2005 storm, all that remain of the auditorium were the steel girders.
 The festival was canceled in 2006 due to the devastation of Hurricane Rita.

 Activities for the 2007 50th annual Louisiana Fur and Wildlife Festival kicked off with pageants at the Lake Charles Civic Center's Rosa Hart Theater.
 The festival activities returned to the grounds of the old Cameron Elementary School in Cameron.

 The Fur queen invited several of her fellow festival queens to see her Parish anyway, both in its devastation and its natural splendor.

 In the early months of 2010, the Cameron Parish 4-H Junior Leaders complete a video documentary on the history of the Louisiana Fur and Wildlife Festival.
 The Youth Leaders interviewed past festival participants, contestants and queens and compiled the stories into a documentary.
 Cameron Communications is a Festival $5,000 corporate sponsor now and in the next several years.

 The 54th annual Fur and Wildlife Festival held January 13–14, 2012 in downtown Cameron LA featured dog trials, back for the first time since Hurricane Rita.

 With the 2020 hurricanes, Laura and Delta, and the COVID-19 pandemic causing 2021 to go on hiatus, the 63rd was deferred to 2022.

 The 63rd Louisiana Fur and Wildlife Festival was held January 8, 2022 at the Burton Complex in Lake Charles, Louisiana.

-The 64th Louisiana Fur and Wildlife Festival will return January 13-14, 2023 to the Historic Cameron Courthouse fairgrounds in Cameron, Louisiana.
+The 64th Louisiana Fur and Wildlife Festival returned January 13-14, 2023 to the Historic Cameron Courthouse fairgrounds in Cameron, Louisiana.